fsharp/fsharp.org/data-science/index.md

 Many other resources are available for integrating F#, C# and .NET with these systems.
 If a resource specific to F# can't be found, then search for C# instead and adjust the technique appropriately.

+### Big Data and Big Compute

+See the [Cloud Programming](/cloud) section for details of scalable data, compute and messaging frameworks and clients for F#.
+You may need these if working with very large data.

 ### Web Programming

 Data Science often invoves presenting results through the web.
 See the [Web Programming](/webstacks) section